 John Ehrlichman popularized “the big enchilada” when Watergate tapes were released from 1973.
 Ehrlichman’s conversation with President Richard Nixon had meant that U.S. Attorney General John N. Mitchell was “the big deal.”

-The term “the full enchilada” dates back to the 1950s, and “the whole enchilada” is from about 1960.
+The term “the full enchilada” dates back to the 1950s, and “the whole enchilada” is from 1951.
 Like “the whole nine yards,” the terms mean that everything is in there.